reka-ai/api-examples-python/roast_my_life/workshop/README.md

 ## 📋 Important Instructions

-In this workshop you will copy/paste the exact code provided in each step into the placeholders in:
+In this workshop, you will copy/paste the exact code provided in each step into the placeholders in:
 - `app.py`
 - `templates/form.html`